A-Grossmann/Classic-Author-Text-Analysis/README.md

 # Classic-Author-Text-Analysis
 Reads through txts using the Guttenberg library of open source classic novels.
 Determines many attributes of their writings and constructs a DataFrame for such.
 Able to predict who wrote what using Machine Learning.
-This is a Multi-Class Classification problem.
+This is a Multi-Class Classification supervised learning problem

 Author_Methods code: